Netcentric/accesscontroltool/docs/ApplyConfig.md

 A Felix Web Console UI is available at "Main" -> "AC Tool".
 The web console provides fewer operations as JMX, but for manual testing it provides better usability for applying config changes continuously.

+## Touch UI

+The same interface as available via Web Console is also available via Touch UI at `Tools -> Security -> Netcentric AC Tool` if you are admin on the instance.
+When using [AEM as a Cloud Service](https://www.adobe.com/marketing/experience-manager/cloud-service.html), the console will be available if you are in the admin group for the AEM env as set up in [adminconsole](https://adminconsole.adobe.com/).

 ## JMX

 See [JMX apply() method](Jmx.md).